 Property : Irish house prices dropped by more than 50% from their peak in 2008 – which was great for anyone looking to buy a house in Ireland.
 The house prices in some areas are starting to rise again – and now may be a good time to think about buying a home in Ireland again.
 There are still some good bargains to be found.

 In Ireland the personal taxation levels are still amongst the lowest in the OECD.
 For companies relocating to Ireland – the corporation tax is still one of the lowest in the world at 12.5%.
 Ireland is the only English-speaking country that operates within the eurozone.

-Jobs are not as easy to find in Ireland now as they were iin the so calles “Celtic Tiger” years .
+Job vacancies have been increasing since 2015 after several years of dlowdown.
 The construction sector was the main area of slowdown but many major IT related companies such as Microsoft, Google, Amazon, Twitter, Paypal ,Ebay ,Facebook HP, and Intel have located their European headquarters in Ireland.
 Skilled IT staff are always required as well as people with language skills .

 The pace of life when Living in Ireland is relaxed.
-Irish people seem to know that life isn’t just about the stresses and strains that we’re faced with daily, but rather about friends and family; holidays and celebrations; a pint and a laugh with friends.
+Irish people seem to know that life isn’t just about the daily stresses and strains – but rather about friends and family; holidays and celebrations; a pint and a laugh with friends.

 Maybe your ancestors left Ireland many years ago – and you now want to return to your Irish roots.
-Maybe you were born in Ireland and are thinking of going back “home” or even retiring in Ireland.
-Whatever your reasons – you should find some useful information here to help you make the move.
+Maybe you or your parents were born in Ireland and are thinking of going back “home” or even retiring in Ireland.
+Whatever your reasons – you should find some useful information here to help you if you are movingto Ireland .